 Wait to see the effect of each correction.

-The three points above are very important, and should be done as a continuous process.
+The three points above are very important and should be done as a continuous process.
 By only correcting one thing at a time and waiting to see the effect, you effectively prevent pilot- induced oscillations, where you compound the behaviour you want to negate by essentially piling corrections on top of each other.
 This is a common mistake.

 The boom moves very suddenly as you approach for contact.
 Do not chase the boom, fly off the director lights.